rahulnshah/rahulnshah/README.md

 # Hello there,
 I am Rahul Shah, working as a Student Associate **@NJIT Info Desk Campus Center**.
 I am a **Computer Science** student **@New Jersey Institute of Technology-Newark**.
 Skilled in **Python, Java, Openpyxl, HTML, CSS and MATLAB.**

-- 🌱 I’m currently learning all about **Django and Object-Oriented Programming through Java.**
+- 🌱 I’m currently learning all about **Django, PHP, and JavaScript.**
 - 🤝 I’m looking to collaborate on open source projects.
 - 💼 Looking for **software engineering internships/co-op positions.**
 - 🌟 Fun fact: I like to bowl and play video arcade games.